All about IPL hair removal at home

 Treatment areas & skin types

-Not every zone reacts the same to IPL.
-Legs and arms can be treated quickly over a large area, but the bikini line and upper lip require lower intensity and more precision.
-Additionally, your skin and hair combination plays a role: dark hair on lighter skin yields the strongest results, while with a medium skin tone, the correct intensity adjustment makes all the difference.
+Not every area responds to IPL in the same way.
+Legs and arms cover a large surface quickly, but the bikini line and upper lip call for a lower intensity and more precision.
+Your skin and hair combination also plays a part: dark hair on lighter skin gives the strongest result, while on a medium skin tone the right intensity adjustment makes the difference.

 -